uchiha-asha/Assembly-Assignments/README.md

 Assignment-2: Post-fix evaluation using MIPS

+1. Run the file "A2_postfix_evaluator.asm" and input the values as per the specifications.

 Input:: A string containing post-fix expression containing +, * and - Output:: Single integer output of the expression (or an error message)